The 2019–2020 Fellowship competition is now open and will close on November 15, 2018.

 The specific fellowship and the length of the award are at the Mandel Center’s discretion.
 Individual awards generally range up to eight consecutive months of residency; a minimum of three consecutive months is required.
 No exceptions are allowed.
 Fellowships of five months or longer have proven most effective.

-Stipends range up to $3,500 per month for the purpose of defraying local housing and other miscellaneous living expenses and are subject to US tax law.
-Residents of the Washington, DC, metropolitan area receive a reduced stipend of $1,750 per month.
+Stipends range up to $3,700 per month for the purpose of defraying local housing and other miscellaneous living expenses and are subject to US tax law.
 Awards include a stipend to offset the cost of direct travel to and from Washington, DC.
-Residents of the Washington, DC, metropolitan area do not receive a travel stipend.
+Residents of the Washington, DC, metropolitan area receive a reduced stipend of $1,850 per month, and do not receive a travel stipend.
 The funds provided through this award may be subject to US federal and/or state tax.
 Please be advised the Mandel Center cannot provide individual tax advice.

 The Mandel Center is able to provide visa assistance to fellows and their dependents, if necessary.
 Fellows are responsible for securing their own housing accommodations and health insurance.
 We do not provide support allowances for accompanying family members.